HOPE Fellows Program

 Fellows must submit an evaluation/final journal entry regarding their HOPE Fellowship experience and the supervisor will also be asked to submit an evaluation within two weeks of the completion of the on-site work.

-During the summer, Fellows must submit a proposal regarding their post-fellowship programming/project and schedule a meeting with their HOPE liaison upon their return to campus.
+During the summer, Fellows must submit a proposal regarding their post-fellowship programming/project and schedule a meeting with HOPE upon their return to campus.

 Participation in the promotion of HOPE Fellowship opportunities includes, but is not limited to, the following: information sessions, interviewing/mentoring of prospective Fellows, video testimonials, and other HOPE initiatives in support of public interest at Miami Law.